Sabily

-Sabily (سبيلي, [sæˈbiːliː], My Way) is a discontinued Linux distribution based on Ubuntu, designed by and for Muslims.
+Sabily (سبيلي, [sæˈbiːliː], My Way) is a discontinued Linux distribution based on Ubuntu, designed by and with the intent to be used by followers of Islam.

 Originally named Ubuntu Muslim Edition (presented as UbuntuME), development for Sabily was active from 2007 to 2011.

-Sabily is designed for Muslim users to have out-of-the-box Arabic language support and Islamic software and tools installed, including a prayer times tool, a Qur'an study tool, a Hijri calendar, etc.
+Sabily was designed for Muslim users to have out-of-the-box Arabic language support and Islamic software and tools installed, including a prayer times tool, a Qur'an study tool, Hijri calendar, etc.

 The Unity shell is based on GNOME 3 on Sabily 11.10, Unity 2D for graphic cards without 3D capabilities.
 The Unity shell became available on the Sabily 11.04 Badr DVD.
 Ubuntu Classic Desktop was the default desktop in Sabily (11.04), but Unity in Ubuntu 11.04.
-New applications in Badr: Islamic Date, Zakat Calc, Gufw, DesktopNova, AutoKey, recordMyDesktop, Anki.

-The full version of Sabily comes with out-of-the-box educational software, codecs for the most used media formats.
-Wisabi is a Sabily 11.04 installer for Windows XP, Windows Vista or Windows 7 based on Wubi.
+The full version of Sabily comes with out-of-the-box educational software, and codecs for most commonly used media formats.

-History
+Release history

-Sabily was previously named as Ubuntu Muslim Edition (UbuntuME).
-Sabily is following releasing cycle of Ubuntu.
-After Ubuntu 9.04, It was changed to Sabily.
+Sabily followed the release schedule of Ubuntu.
+After Ubuntu 9.04, its name was changed from UbuntuME, to Sabily.